kmmbvnr/viewflow-docs-v1/docs/index.rst

 you in building a BPMN diagram in code and keep business logic separate from django forms and views code.

-Viewflow suite contains four libraries, and each one could be used independently from others.
+Viewflow suite has a modular design, and you can use viewflow core libary itself, or accompanied with pre-built UI frontend.

 3d party documentation
 ======================